MiguelASCorreia/ProtoCollectorFramework/README.md

   1. *observations*: JSONArray field that indicates the observations that must be held on the EOIs.
   1. *general_data*: optional JSONArray field that indicates the data that must be registered independent of EOIs.

-  The first three fields are direct and self explainatory.
-If one of the dates is missing the protocol will be applied all the year.
-The field *eoi* deserves a little more explanation.
+  The first three fields are direct and self explanatory.
+If one of the dates is missing the protocol will be applied for the entirety of given year.
+The field *eoi* deserves a more detailed explanation, however.
-  Lets imagine that the protocol we are trying to define is applyed on twenty different trees accross a plot.
-In this case, this field will defined the following way:
+  Lets consider that a protocol is being defined to apply to twenty different trees across a plot.
+As such, this field will be defined in the following way:

   ```json
   "eoi":{